US weather satellite, test payload launched into space - KTVZ

 According to NASA, effectively slowing heavy spacecraft will require greater atmospheric drag than can be created by traditional rigid heat shields that fit within the shrouds that surround payloads aboard rockets.

-The LOFTID aeroshell inflates to about 20 feet (6 meters) in diameter.
+The LOFTID shield inflates to about 20 feet (6 meters) in diameter.

-In the thin atmosphere of Mars, for example, having such a large aeroshell would begin slowing the vehicle at higher altitudes and reduce the intensity of heating, according to the space agency.
+In the thin atmosphere of Mars, for example, having such a large shield would begin slowing the vehicle at higher altitudes and reduce the intensity of heating, according to the space agency.

-The aeroshell was expected to impact the ocean a few hundred miles east of Hawaii, where a vessel was waiting.
-NASA hoped to recover the aeroshell as well as a data recorder that was to be ejected before splashdown.
+Video showed the inflated heat shield separate from the rocket and descend toward Earth.
+A camera aboard a recovery vessel a few hundred miles east of Hawaii showed the it splash down under a parachute.

+NASA said the shield was picked up by the boat, which then headed to recover a backup data module that was ejected during the descent.